Condition

 Fit 2 Function 73

-Benefits of Slipped Disc Treatment
+Benefits of Conservative Slipped Disc Treatment

-With the right treatment, most people with a slipped disc can avoid surgery and return to full function.
-Our clients typically experience significant pain relief, improved spinal mobility and greater confidence in daily movements.
-By targeting the root cause of your disc problem, whether that’s poor posture, weak core control or faulty lifting mechanics, we help prevent recurrence and reduce your long-term risk of chronic pain.
-At Fit2Function Oxford Circus, our treatment plans are designed to help you move better, sit longer, lift safely and live life without fear of aggravating your back or neck again.
+At Fit2Function Oxford Circus and Covent Garden, our treatment plans are designed to help you move better, sit long, lift safely and live without fear of aggravating your back or neck again.
 Whether you’re in the early stages or dealing with a recurring disc issue, we’re here to help you get lasting results.

 Fit 2 Function 36